Are You Turning Down Free Money? Everything You Need to Know About Employer Match 401(k) Plans for Retirement Savings

 Are You Turning Down Free Money?
 Everything You Need to Know About Employer Match 401(k) Plans

 To take it a step further, many companies that offer a retirement savings plan include employer match benefits, which means that your employer will match a percentage of your salary to your 401(k) contributions.
-So, when we ask if you’re turning down free money, we mean free money.
+So, when we ask if you’re turning down free money, we really mean free money.
 Read on to learn more about employer match benefits, how you can increase your retirement nest egg quickly, and with little-to-no effort.

 Why Employer Matching is Important

-From a participant standpoint, matching is important because it doubles your retirement savings and provides tax benefits.
+From a participant standpoint, matching contributions is important because it doubles your retirement savings and provides income tax benefits.
 Contributions made into a tax-advantaged 401(k) plan won’t be taxed until you withdraw the funds, and with pre-tax contributions, everything contributed to your 401(k) will reduce your current taxable income, saving you more money over time.

 Maximizing 401(k) Contribution Limits

-Maxing out retirement account contributions means that you’ve reached the limit determined by the Internal Revenue Service (IRS).
+Maxing out retirement plan account contributions means that you’ve reached the limit determined by the Internal Revenue Service (IRS).
 The limit can change year-to-year, but in 2021 it was $19,500 for account holders under the age of 50.
 Enrollees over age 50 can continue to make contributions, called Catch-Up Contributions, up to $26,000.

 In 2021, the IRS increased the joint contribution limit for the employer and the employee to $58,000 for people under the age of 50, and $64,500 for people over the age of 50.
 The total maximum contribution may not exceed 100% of the participant’s salary.
 You can visit the IRS’s website to learn more.